Stew2791/Stew2791/README.md

-## Hi there 👋
+## Hi there :sunglasses:

-- :zap: I’m currently learning JavaScript, C#, GitHub, Git and Microsoft Visual Studio 2022.
+- :blossom: I’m currently learning JavaScript, C#, GitHub, Git and Microsoft Visual Studio 2022.

 Likes these emojis, suspects they might come in useful...